Easy As Cookies

 Moist, tender, delicious Grapefruit Yogurt Cake

 Want more delicious yet gentle grapefruit?
 Try out Grapefruit Scones.
-For something zestier, try Lemon Bars.
+For something zestier, try Lemon Bars with a Shortbread Crust.

 📖 Recipe